Adellama75/Adellama75.github.io/_posts/2025-07-19-trans-by-default.md

 [Three Hundred Ways It Can Hurt to Be a Man](https://elodes.substack.com/p/three-hundred-ways-it-can-hurt-to)

-As long as society is the way it is and treat males as males, my response won't go away.
-A male body does not provide me with anything I want, except layers on expectations i cannot fulfil.
+As long as society treat males as they are currently being treated, my response won't go away.
+A male body does not provide me with anything I want, except layers of expectations I cannot fulfil.
 It makes people treat me like someone who is going to cause harm.
-But I fantasise about marriage, and caring and being cared for!
+But I fantasise about marriage, and caring and being cared for.
+I'm not at all wired to cause harm!

 Either my body or my personality will continue to be a burden on the other, if nothing changes.
 I don't know how to change my personality but I do know how to change my body.
 Having a female or even intersex body will not stop me from performing economically valuable activities, such as programming, tinkering, studying and writing exams.
 It reduces my day-to-day stress, both external and learned, and qualitatively improves my performance.